SalesforceLabs/Flow-Agentforce-Chat/SETUP_GUIDE.md

 - Verify message format is correct (role/message structure)
 - Check debug logs for API call details

+### **Flow Integration System Issues:**

+**Flow not rendering in `flowRenderer`:**
+- Verify the Flow exists and is active
+- Check that `FlowDetails` object has correct `flowApiName`
+- Ensure the Flow has at least one Screen element
+- Verify component targets include `lightning__AgentforceInput`

+**Flow outputs not being captured:**
+- Ensure Flow has output variables defined
+- Check that variables are marked as "Available for output"
+- Verify Flow completes with status FINISHED or FINISHED_SCREEN
+- Check browser console for capture errors

+**"Session not found" when retrieving outputs:**
+- Verify session ID was properly generated and stored
+- Check that outputs were stored before attempting retrieval
+- Ensure session ID format matches: `FlowApiName_Timestamp_UserId`
+- Note: Cache is user-session specific and temporary

+**Invocable Actions not available in Flow Builder:**
+- Refresh Flow Builder page after package deployment
+- Verify Apex classes are properly deployed
+- Check that classes have correct `@InvocableMethod` annotations
+- Ensure user has appropriate permissions to access Apex classes

+**Flow execution errors:**
+- Check Flow's fault paths and error handling
+- Verify all required input variables are provided
+- Test Flow standalone before using in `flowRenderer`
+- Review Flow debug logs for specific error details

 ### **Common Issues:**

 **Component not loading:**